CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 #### pg_stat_statements Metrics

 Collecting all per-query metrics into Prometheus could greatly increase storage requirements and heavily impact performance without sufficient resources.
 Therefore the metrics below give simplified numeric metrics on overall statistics and Top N queries.
 N can be set with the PG_STAT_STATEMENTS_LIMIT variable in the exporter sysconfig file (defaults to 20).
 Note that the statistics for individual queries can only be reset on PG12+.
 Prior to that, pg_stat_statements must have all statistics reset to redo the top N queries.
-Due to privileges only available in more recent versions of PostgreSQL, collection of these metrics is only supported in PG10+.

  * *ccp_pg_stat_statements_top_max_time_ms* -  Maximum time spent in the statement in milliseconds per database/user/query for the top N queries